 You were just thrown a curveball and suddenly are unable to compare apple-to-apples.
 Instead of focusing on the price of that new product, you are focused on what it is, and if this is a right fit.
 This is revenue generating distraction impacts both large and small customers.

 SalesForce sales incentives vary by product and service

 It’s important to understand that sales incentives vary across SalesForce’s different products and services.
 This is done for a variety of reasons but the most common example being new product/service introductions are typically incentivized with higher commissions.
 As a result, it is natural for sales reps to push new products to renewal customers.

 In addition to new products, high commissions are paid for “land grab” product/service lines.
 When we say “land grab” we mean a product or service that breaks SalesForce into a new department inside of your organization.
 A few common examples are:

 SalesForce fights hard to make these land grabs for a few key reasons:

 Whenever you are considering offering up a “land grab” to SalesForce (expanding into different product lines, departments, etc.) please know you have a great negotiation opportunity.
 This leverage can be used to lower your overall total cost of ownership if navigated correctly.

 The Bottom Line

-Salesforce is a brilliantly designed sales system.
+The “SalesForce machine” is a brilliantly designed sales system.
 The first step to understanding how you can reduce your rates is to know what you are up against.
 A few key takeaways:

-We can reduce your IT Software expenses by 10-50% through contract negotiation.
+We reduce your IT Software expenses by 10-50% through contract negotiation.